MitulNeerubai/realtime-crypto-pipeline/README.md

 * Cryptocurrency market data is fetched from the CoinCap API.

 #### 2. Streaming Ingestion (Apache Kafka)
+* An Amazon EC2 instance is created to host the Kafka broker.
+* The EC2 instance is accessed using SSH from the local machine.
+* Apache Kafka is installed and configured on the EC2 instance.
+* Kafka services are started manually on the EC2 host.
-* Kafka Producer publishes live crypto data to Kafka topics
+* A Kafka Producer publishes live cryptocurrency data to Kafka topics.
-* Kafka Consumer reads streaming data in real time
+* A Kafka Consumer subscribes to these topics and reads the streaming data in real time.

 #### 3. Raw Storage (Amazon S3 – Raw Zone)
 * Kafka consumer writes raw JSON data into Amazon S3